Tesla Solar Roof Is Not A Serious Product

 Yup!
 Tesla doesn't have a stable product or install technology and will be iterating the design and processes on the field with the hope of getting to a solid product in a few iterations.
 However, the product immaturity will not stop Mr. Musk and Tesla from taking orders and claiming that the Solar Roof is sold out through 2018.

-Keen readers will remember that Tesla has done a similar number for Powerwall where they promoted Powerwall, claimed off-the-hook demand, and did not ship any meaningful volumes before discontinuing Powerwall and getting to Powerwall 2 over a year later.
-Even with Powerwall 2, it does not appear that Tesla is shipping meaningful volumes.
+Keen readers will remember that Tesla has done a similar number for Powerwall where they promoted Powerwall, claimed off-the-hook demand, and did not ship any meaningful volumes before discontinuing the Powerwall and getting to Powerwall 2 over a year later.
+Even with the Powerwall 2, it does not appear that Tesla is shipping meaningful volumes.
 We predict that outcomes will be much worse for the Solar Roof.

-As we have discussed earlier in the case of Model 3, shipping an immature product has very serious consequences on product reliability and lifetime costs.
+As we have discussed earlier in the case of the Model 3, shipping an immature product has very serious consequences on product reliability and lifetime costs.

 Manufacturers test their product extensively internally.
 They then further test the products in alpha and beta sites to work out the wrinkles before moving to production.
 But, Mr. Musk views internal testing as optional and his customers as product testers.
 This haphazard approach will end up being expensive for Tesla.
 Roof being a key structural and protective element of a house, we expect that this test-on-the-customer experiment will misfire badly.